 The Department publishes a newsletter twice a year - one during the Fall semester, and again in the Spring.
 The purpose of our newsletter is to deliver department news, to call your attention to important activities, and to encourage you to take advantage of all that Villanova has to offer!

 Beginning this semester, we have swtiched to an electronic version of the newsletter.
-View the fall 2019 edition of Interactions here.
+View the spring 2020 edition of Interactions here.

 Congratulations to our student award winners!
 The medallion of excellence award winners are Sarah Knowles (sociology) and Sarah Rizos (criminology).
 The McGarry award winners are Noelle Gambale (sociology and criminology), Kaitlyn Murray (sociology), Bethany Ho (sociology), and Avery Takaha (sociology).
 Pictured from left to right: Noelle Gambale, Kaitlyn Murray, Bethany Ho, Sarah Knowles, Sarah Rizos, and Avery Takaha.